Dragi Zmijanac

-Dragi Zmijanac (born 25 February 1960 in Skopje) is a Macedonian social worker, humanitarian and children's rights activist.
+Dragi Zmijanac (born 25 February 1960) is a Macedonian social worker, humanitarian and children's rights activist.

 Biography

 Zmijanac was born in Skopje on 25 February 1960.
 In April 1992, he founded Megjashi, the first children's embassy in the world, which promotes and protects children's rights as well as provides support for child victims of violence and abuse.